-firstwriter.com's database of literary agents includes details of 2,390 English language literary agents and agencies that don't charge reading fees.
-The database is continually updated: there have been 52 listings added or updated in the last month.
+firstwriter.com's database of literary agents includes details of 2,385 English language literary agents and agencies that don't charge reading fees.
+The database is continually updated: there have been 51 listings added or updated in the last month.
 With over a dozen different ways to narrow your search you can find the right literary agent for your book, fast.

 In last month's article, Avoiding literary agency scams (fwn 44), we identified the warning signs to watch out for in order to avoid bad agents.
 In this article I'll be reversing the question and providing tips on how to find good agents.

-Adrienne Schwartz recently acquired an agent using firstwriter.com's database of literary agencies.
-We asked her about her writing, and how she found success.
+James R. Larson recently acquired an agent using firstwriter.com's database of literary agencies.
+We asked him about his writing, and how he found success.

-In 2006, Robert W. Morgan acquired an agent using firstwriter.com's database of literary agencies.
-Eighteen months on, he's repeated the same success by placing his latest work with another agent, again found through firstwriter.com.
+Charles Heaton Allen recently acquired a literary agent using firstwriter.com's database of literary agents.
 We asked him about his writing, and how he found success.

 Submit a listing

 If you run, are involved in, or just know of an agency not included in our literary agents database, you can suggest a new listing by clicking here.
 You can also use this form for suggesting amendments to existing listings.